errata-ai/vale/docs/content/index.md

 - Download an executable from the [releases page](https://github.com/errata-ai/vale/releases)
 - Pulling the [latest Docker container](https://cloud.docker.com/repository/docker/jdkato/vale)
-- On macOS: run `brew install vale`
+- On macOS: run `brew install ValeLint/vale/vale`

 **Note:** Depending on the type of file that you lint, you might need to install [extra tools](https://errata-ai.github.io/vale/formats/#formats).